What Is Micro-Segmentation?

 - Achieve Continuous Compliance

 Auditing can be a costly and time-consuming exercise, and businesses that don’t meet stringent compliance requirements can face heavy fines and penalties.
 Micro-segmentation simplifies the auditing process by showing auditable segmentation across the data center – significantly reducing the time, cost, and scope of the audit.
+Plus, as compliance standards continue to evolve to account for technological advancement, micro-segmentation has the potential to take on even greater importance due to its ability to reduce the scope of the cardholder data environment in complex network architectures.
+The upcoming PCI-DSS 4.0 release is a prime example of this.

 - Easy to Roll Out